Z3BRO/Flipper-Zero-RGB/README.md

 Step 1: git clone --recursive FIRMWARELINKFROMABOVE

-Step 2: git switch RGB

-Step 3: ./fbt updater_package
+Step 2: ./fbt updater_package

-Step 4: Navigate to dist\f7-D\ in the cloned repos folder ( Usually found at Documents\GitHub)
+Step 3: Navigate to dist\f7-D\ in the cloned repos folder ( Usually found at Documents\GitHub)

-Step 5: Copy the f7-update-local folder to the Update folder on your Flipper
+Step 4: Copy the f7-update-local folder to the Update folder on your Flipper

-Step 6: On your Flipper Navigate to the Update folder
+Step 5: On your Flipper Navigate to the Update folder

-Step 7: Open the f7-update-local folder
+Step 6: Open the f7-update-local folder

-Step 8: Update from the update.fuf file  ( It will have a picture of a box with an arrow next to it)
+Step 7: Update from the update.fuf file  ( It will have a picture of a box with an arrow next to it)

 # How to update from the pre compiled firmware